ludiosarchive/Minerva/docs/Overview.rst

 Design your protocol the way you would design any other frame-based protocol, but with these things in mind:

-1. Observe all of the `String restrictions`_; otherwise, your streams may hang, reset, or become corrupted with faked strings.
+1. Observe all of the `String restrictions`_; If you do not, the transport may hang or disconnect repeatedly.
+The stream may reset.
+You might even send an "injected" string you did not mean to send.

 2. Make your strings small.
 Minerva usually doesn't send more than one string at a time (there is no interleaving).
 A big string might hold up other queued strings.